 Due to a combination of a steel riding surface, dust from the surrounding gravel & wax the ramps get quite slippery most of the time.
 We try to give the ramps an annual sandblast treatment to make them more grippy.
 Just make sure to sweep the ramps with a soft broom before you shred and you’ll be A okay.

 We believe good concrete skateparks improve the skate & BMX culture.
 Seeing the lack of good skating infrastructure in the Netherlands we took it upon ourselves to convince the city of Amsterdam to build an internationally recognizable skatepark that would set the standard for Dutch skateparks for the future.
-Currently finishing the final design we expect the ‘urbansportszone’ at the Zeeburgereiland to be finished in the third quarter of 2017.
+Having recently finished the final design we expect the ‘urbansportszone’ at the Zeeburgereiland to be operational in the second quarter of 2018.